Codicil to Will Template, Free Download 2026

 What is a codicil to a will?

 A codicil is a legal document that amends, modifies, or supplements an existing last will and testament without replacing the entire will.
 It allows a testator to make specific changes such as updating a beneficiary, changing an executor, or adjusting a bequest amount.
+If your estate plan includes a trust, consider whether a trust amendment template is also needed alongside the codicil.
 A codicil must be executed with the same formalities as the original will, including witness requirements.
 Once properly executed, the codicil is read together with the original will as a single integrated estate plan.

 How do you add a codicil to a will?